 the reorganization of the different subsets located in the SKCP property limit,

-The auxiliary facilities which are essential to the operation of the biomass plant, even without taking into account the export of steam to a client, are dispersed in the papermaking industry installations.
+The auxiliary facilities which are essential to the operation of the biomass plant, even without taking into account the export of steam to a client, are inside papermaking industry installations.

 Indeed the project is characterized by a strong overlapping of the plant in the papermaking industry.